 For instance, you’re limited to PLA filament.
-We’ve seen open-source, $200 printers that can handle more materials than this one, and for a company like Makerbot, that’s just embarrassing.
-Its speed may have helped redeem it, but 150mm per second hardly makes it the fastest printer around.
+We’ve seen open-source, $200 printers that can handle more materials than this one, and for a company like MakerBot, that’s just embarrassing.
+Its speed might have helped redeem it, but 150mm per second hardly makes it the fastest printer around.

 For what it’s worth, it does replicate models pretty well.
 Mechanical gears, for instance, rarely need any post-processing in order to work properly.
 That said, at this price, you really expect it to excel in some way, and that’s simply not the case.

 It’s not all bad, though.
 The LCD screen is an absolute joy to use, with clean, well-organized menus and a control dial to save space on the unit itself.
 There are even WiFi capabilities so you can print while away from the machine.
 There’s also the option to print from a USB stick, but not an SD card.

 We’d be remiss if we didn’t mention the smart extruder.
 The Replicator series claims to be the only range of printers with a hot-swappable extruder, meaning if one stops working, you don’t have to halt production.
 It’s also more reliable than traditional extruders, which can only be a good thing.